jessesorsa/HTA/README.md

 ### Repo structure

-The main directory contains files needed to run the HUB.
+The main directory contains files needed to run the Hub.

 frontend subdirectory contains code for the Web UI.